• Handing back the power and giving a voice to survivors of sexual assault and harassment •

 Find out more about the mission of Revolt Sexual Assault:

 Revolt Sexual Assault is a newly created national campaign.
-We are working to expose the real nature and extent of sexual assault and harassment experienced by students at university in the United Kingdom, and campaigning for the policy reform required to address this epidemic.
+We are working to expose the real nature and extent of sexual assault and harassment experienced by students at university in the United Kingdom, and campaigning for the change required to address this epidemic.

 University differs from other areas of life, because when you live in a student bubble that perpetrator might be a friend, a friend of a friend, in your halls, down your road, in your lecture or your local shop.
 It makes reporting sexual assault extremely hard with next to no support available.